What does it mean that my message has a syntax error?

-Are you using images from the Multimedia Studio?
+Are you using images from the Files and images?

-Syntax errors may also occur if you add an image by embedding its URL in the message, rather than add it through the Multimedia Studio.
-Double-check your images, remove the ones you embedded and replace them using the Multimedia Studio.
+Syntax errors may also occur if you add an image by embedding its URL in the message, rather than add it through the Files and images.
+Double-check your images, remove the ones you embedded and replace them using Files and images.